iOllaph/iOllaph/README.md

 # Pabllo Carvalho

-**Frontend Developer**
+**Fullstack Developer**

 Hello!
-I'm a 25-year-old developer from Brazil with a strong background in frontend development for both web and mobile applications.
+I'm a 25-year-old developer from Brazil with a strong background in **fullstack development** for both web and mobile applications.
 Although I don't hold a formal college degree, I've completed **technical courses in Industrial Automation** and **Administration**, which complement my technical skills and problem-solving abilities.

-Currently, I work as a **Frontend Developer at Tekeezy**, where I specialize in delivering **pixel-perfect** designs and intuitive user experiences using the latest web technologies.
+Currently, I work as a **Fullstack Developer at Tekeezy**, where I specialize in delivering **pixel-perfect** designs, intuitive user experiences, and seamless backend integrations using the latest web technologies.

 ## 🚀 Skills & Technologies